AGU-Data/DataCitationCoP_archive/README.md

 # Data Citation Community of Practice Workshop

-Join us on Slack...

-Source of the event website located at https://agu-data.github.io/datacomm.
+Source of the event website located at https://agu-data.github.io/DataCitationCoP/.

 ## Contributing to the website